kyma-project/istio/.github/ISSUE_TEMPLATE/istio_update.md

 - [ ] Tests and documentation updated if needed.
 - [ ] Verify that sidecars are in sync with Control Plane.
 - [ ] Istio and Envoy Version updated in the [`README.md`](https://github.com/kyma-project/istio) and [`/docs/user/README.md`](https://github.com/kyma-project/istio) files.
 You can use the scripts `scripts/get_module_istio_version.sh` and `scripts/get_module_envoy_version.sh` to extract the versions.
-- [ ] Check compatibilityVersion, for one minor back, and adjust integration tests, to cover environment variable contained there.
-You can find it [here](https://github.com/istio/istio/tree/master/manifests/helm-profiles).
+- [ ] Check **compatibilityVersion** of the previous minor version and adjust integration tests to cover the environment variable contained there.
+You can find it in the [`helm-profiles`](https://github.com/istio/istio/tree/master/manifests/helm-profiles) directory.
-- [ ] Check compatibility variables not covered by compatibilityVersion parameter for the new version, and update them if neccessary.
+- [ ] Check compatibility variables not covered by **compatibilityVersion** parameter for the new version.
+Update them if necessary.

 **DoD:**
 - [ ] Provide documentation.